bostick/tabit-file-format/description/tabit-file-format-description.md

 The body has this sequence of parts:

-1. Bars
+1. Bar lines
 1. Notes
 1. Alternate Time Regions (optional)
 1. Track Effect Changes (optional)

-### Bars
+### Bar Lines

-Bars act as if they are between spaces.
+Bar Lines act as if they are between spaces.

-Bars are stored differently depending on the version:
+Bar Lines are stored differently depending on the version:

-* For version `0x70` and newer, Bars are an ArrayList of 6 byte records.
+* For version `0x70` and newer, Bar Lines are an ArrayList of 6 byte records.

-* For version `0x6f` and earlier, Bars are stored in a sequence of DeltaListChunks.
+* For version `0x6f` and earlier, Bar Lines are stored in a sequence of DeltaListChunks.

-The spaces being processed by bars do not have any knowledge of Alternate Time Regions.
+The spaces being processed by Bar Lines do not have any knowledge of Alternate Time Regions.

-The spaces in bars are as if there are NO Alternate Time Regions.
+The spaces in Bar Lines are as if there are NO Alternate Time Regions.

-Alternate Time Regions are specified per-track and are made to match the spaces in Bars.
+Alternate Time Regions are specified per-track and are made to match the spaces in Bar Lines

 #### 0x70 and newer

-For version `0x70` and newer, Bars are an ArrayList of 6 byte records, and can be read with this pseudo-code:
+For version `0x70` and newer, Bar Lines are an ArrayList of 6 byte records, and can be read with this pseudo-code:
 ```
-bars = read(barCount * 6)
+barLines = read(barLineCount * 6)
 ```

 Each record has this structure:

 `s3 s2 s1 s0 c v`

-The bytes `s3 s2 s1 s0` are an int that specifies how many spaces to increment after this bar.
+The bytes `s3 s2 s1 s0` are an int that specifies how many spaces to increment after this bar line.

 `c` is a byte that is bit-masked with these values do determine which bar lines to make.